Kurt von Schleicher: First World War

-After the outbreak of the First World War, Schleicher was assigned to the General Staff at the Supreme Army Command.
-During the Battle of Verdun he wrote a manuscript criticising war profiteering in certain industrial sectors, causing a sensation and earning him the approval of the Social Democratic Party of Germany (SPD) chairman Friedrich Ebert and a reputation as a liberal.
+After the outbreak of World War I, Schleicher was assigned to the General Staff at the Supreme Army Command.
+During the Battle of Verdun, he wrote a manuscript criticising war profiteering in certain industrial sectors, causing a sensation and earning him the approval of the Social Democratic Party of Germany (SPD) chairman Friedrich Ebert and a reputation as a liberal.
 From November 1916 to May 1917, Schleicher served in the Kriegsamt (War Office), an agency tasked with administering the war economy led by Groener.

 Schleicher's only front-line mission was as Chief of Staff of the 237th Division on the Eastern Front from 23 May 1917 to mid-August 1917 during the Kerensky Offensive.
 He served the rest of the war at the Supreme Army Command.
 He was promoted to Major on 15 July 1918.
 Following the collapse of the German war effort from August 1918 onward, Schleicher's patron Groener was appointed Erster Generalquartiermeister and assumed de facto command of the German Army on 29 October 1918.
 As Groener's trusted assistant, Schleicher became a crucial liaison between the civil and military authorities.

-Army service after First World War
+Army service after the First World War

 German Revolution

 After the November Revolution of 1918, the situation of the German military was precarious.
 In December 1918, Schleicher delivered an ultimatum to Friedrich Ebert on behalf of Paul von Hindenburg demanding that the German provisional government either allow the Army to crush the Spartacus League or the Army would do that task itself.

 During the ensuing talks with the German cabinet, Schleicher was able to get permission to allow the Army to return to Berlin.
 On 23 December 1918, the provisional government under Ebert came under attack from the radical left-wing Volksmarinedivision.
 Schleicher played a key role in negotiating the Ebert–Groener pact.
 In exchange for agreeing to send help to the government, Schleicher was able to secure Ebert's assent to the Army being allowed to maintain its political autonomy as a "state within the state".

 To crush the left-wing rebels, Schleicher helped to found the Freikorps in early January 1919.
 Schleicher's role for the rest of the Weimar Republic was to serve as the Reichswehrs political fixer, who would ensure that the military's interests would be secured.